Grismar/py7za/README.md

 Additionally, the package contains the `AsyncIOPool` class, which allows you to queue up a large number of asynchronous tasks, and it will keep a certain number of them running at all times, until all tasks are done.
 This works for any `asyncio` `Task`, but can be handily combined with `Py7za` (see below).

-Finally, a command line utility `py7za-box` is included, which allows you to quickly replace individual files with their zipped equivalent in-place and vice versa, without writing any code.
+Finally, a command line utility `py7za-box` ("pizza box") is included, which allows you to quickly replace individual files with their zipped equivalent in-place and vice versa, without writing any code.
 The idea is that a user may want to zip many files in a large project, without removing them from their original location, and still be able to find them by name and easily extract them individually.

 ## Install